Tinka8ell/Extending-Proc-Gen-E21/README.md

 ### Devion Inventory System

 * Import and get working Devion Inventory and 3rd person Controller with UMA
+* Ok, that did not go too well!
+  * The inventory system, I have working, ok without items, but ...
+  * The Devion 3rd person controller misbehaved
+    * Did not seem to cope with the ground, kind kept slipping
+    * Meant it would not move.
+It turned, but not moved
+    * Put it on a plane, and it would move and walk off ok
+    * But falling off onto the real ground, went back to not moving
+    * Just found it not easy to debug what was wrong
+    * Still based around the old Input Manager
+  * Back to starter assets, but with inventory - result!
+* Now we need to extra annimations from Devion ...

+### Back to Annimations

 ### The next stage